-- (B) No licensed inspector shall have or maintain a financial interest in any business which manufactures, installs, alters, or services elevator equipment. - (C) No licensed inspector shall recommend or refer one of his/her clients or customers to a specific business, firm, or corporation which manufactures, installs, repairs, alters, or services elevator equipment. - (10) Financial Disclosure.
+(B) No licensed inspector shall have or maintain a financial interest in any business which manufactures, installs, alters, or services elevator equipment.

+(C) No licensed inspector shall recommend or refer one of his/her clients or customers to a specific business, firm, or corporation which manufactures, installs, repairs, alters, or services elevator equipment.

+(10) Financial Disclosure.
 On or before January 31 of each year, all licensed inspectors shall file, with the department, a financial disclosure statement on forms provided by the department and approved by the board.
-Such forms shall include, but not be limited to, the following: - (A) The name and address of any corporation, firm, or enterprise in which the licensed inspector has a direct financial interest of a value in excess of one thousand dollars (\$1,000).
-Policies of insurance issued to the licensed inspector or their spouse are not to be considered a financial interest; - (B) A list of every office or directorship held by the licensed inspector or their spouse, in any corporation, firm, or enterprise subject to jurisdiction of the board; and - (C) A list showing the name and address of any person, corporation, firm, or enterprise from which the licensed inspector received compensation in excess of one thousand five hundred dollars (\$1,500) during the preceding year.
+Such forms shall include, but not be limited to, the following:

+(A) The name and address of any corporation, firm, or enterprise in which the licensed inspector has a direct financial interest of a value in excess of one thousand dollars (\$1,000).
+Policies of insurance issued to the licensed inspector or their spouse are not to be considered a financial interest;

+(B) A list of every office or directorship held by the licensed inspector or their spouse, in any corporation, firm, or enterprise subject to jurisdiction of the board; and (C) A list showing the name and address of any person, corporation, firm, or enterprise from which the licensed inspector received compensation in excess of one thousand five hundred dollars (\$1,500) during the preceding year.

-(11) Revocation of License.
+(11) Revocation and Suspension of License.

-- (A) The board may revoke any license for cause.
-Such cause shall include, but not be limited to the following: - 1.
-Failure to comply with the provisions of sections 701.350-701.380, RSMo, or these rules and regulations; - 2.
-Falsifying or making a material misstatement or omission on any application for license, financial disclosure statement, or inspection report; and - 3.
-Failure to attend at least one (1) Missouri state elevator code update meeting per calendar year conducted by the department. - (B) The department shall give notice to the licensee by mail at least fifteen (15) days prior to any hearing before the board regarding a license suspension or revocation.
-Such notice shall state the date, time and place of hearing, and shall contain a statement of the alleged facts or conduct warranting the proposed suspension or revocation. - (C) If the chief elevator inspector notifies the board or the board finds that the public safety imperatively requires emergency action, and the board incorporates a finding to that effect in its order, summary suspension of a license may be ordered pending the immediate initiation of the license revocation procedures.
+(A) The board may revoke or suspend any license for cause.
+Such cause shall include, but not be limited to the following:

+1. Failure to comply with the provisions of sections 701.350-701.380, RSMo, or these rules and regulations; and

+2. Falsifying or making a material misstatement or omission on any application for license, financial disclosure statement, or inspection report.

+(B) The department shall give notice to the licensee by mail at least fifteen (15) days prior to any hearing before the board regarding a license suspension or revocation.
+Such notice shall state the date, time and place of hearing, and shall contain a statement of the alleged facts or conduct warranting the proposed suspension or revocation.

+(C) If the chief elevator inspector notifies the board or the board finds that the public safety imperatively requires emergency action, and the board incorporates a finding to that effect in its order, summary suspension of a license may be ordered pending the immediate initiation of the license revocation procedures.
 In such an event, the licensee shall be given written notice of the suspension.
 Such notice shall state the date, time, and place of an emergency revocation hearing and a statement of the alleged facts or conduct warranting the summary suspension and proposed revocation.
 Hearing to be held within five (5) days of receipt of the notice.

-AUTHORITY: section 701.355, RSMo 2000.
+AUTHORITY: section 701.355, RSMo 1994.
 Original rule filed Aug.
-26, 1998, effective

-July 1, 1999.
-Emergency amendment filed
+26, 1998, effective July 1, 1999.
+Emergency amendment filed Aug.

-Aug.
 24, 2000, effective Sept.
-4, 2000,

-expired March 2, 2001.
+4, 2000, expired March 2, 2001.
 Amended: Filed Aug.
 29, 2000, effective Feb.
 28, 2001.
-Amended:

-Filed Dec.
-16, 2002, effective June 30, 2003.